Ants are one of the most prevalent insects on earth. There are numerous types of ants that may attempt to turn your house and yard into their own.

 Crazy Ants are a one node ant, relatively small in size.
 They have extraordinarily long legs and are dark brown to blackish in color.
 Crazy ants are most easily identified by their zig-zag like movement.
 The crazy ant adapts very well to its environment whether it is a dry or wet habitat.
 We check all items that come in contact with the soil and treat all mounds that are located.
 On some occasions drilling may be required in order to treat a void that a colony may be inhabiting.

 White Footed Ants

 White Footed Ants have a hidden node.
 Its body color is darker than that of the odorous house ant and the end of their legs are a yellowish white color.
-These ants like to nest in soil, in old trees, and various other damp locations that may provide a good nesting site.
-Their 2 preferred sources of food are dead insects and foods with lots of sugar.
+These ants like to nest in soil, in old trees, and various other damp locations that have may provided a good nesting site.
+Their 2 preferred sources of food are dead insects and food with lots of sugar.
 Once the colony has been located the mound needs to be treated in addition to a perimeter spray performed around the infested site.

 Big Headed Ants

 Big Headed Ants are a dimorphic species which means the worker ants vary in size.
 These ants are small in size and are yellowish or light to dark brown in color.
 The major worker has a large head for its body size whereas the minor worker’s head is more proportionate to its body size.
 These ants will nest in open areas but are usually found in the soil beneath a protective covering such as firewood or landscape timbers.
 Individual mounds should be drenched to eliminate the colony.
 Bait is effective for indoor treatments.